l-aldarondo/Election_Analysis/README.md

 ## Election-Audit Summary

-Pre-tested code reduces the risk of failure because we are reusing a code that has been already used and is proven to work.
-The python code provided is robust and can be used for any state-wide election, given the following:
+The python code provided is robust and can be used for other elections, this would allow our clients to achieve a higher efficiency in their process.
+A pre-tested code reduces the risk of failure because we are reusing a code that has been already used and is proven to work.
+Therefore this code can be re-used for any state-wide election, given the following:

   1. A separate csv file is used for each election.
   2. Record all the results for each election in a separate “analysis file”.
 In that way we assure that we won't be overwriting any data.